Dogs

 Koda

-Koda is a Shetland Sheepdog, also known as a “Sheltie”.
+Koda is a Shetland Sheepdog, also known as a Sheltie.
 He was born on October 3, 2023 and joined our family on December 6, 2023.
 He’s an adorably energetic, lovable teddy bear.
 He’s sweet, timid towards strangers, and loves to run around the farm.
 We adopted Koda from someone who would eventually like to get into breeding Shelties but wasn’t quite ready to when Koda’s (surprise) litter came along.
 The person wanted to rehome the puppies as quickly as possible.
 Tabby had been wanting a Sheltie forever, so she jumped on the opportunity without any hesitation.
-Koda loves his little Dachshund brother, Kirby, and his kitty, Oliver.
+Koda’s favorite word is “shenanigan”.
+If you say his word, he stops what he’s doing (or wakes up from a deep sleep) and jumps up and down, spins around, and barks.
+It’s the most exicting word he’s ever heard!

 Bandit

-Bandit is a miniature Australian Shepherd, also known as an “Aussie”.
+Bandit is a miniature Australian Shepherd, also known as an Aussie.
 He was born on August 17, 2024, and joined our family on October 26, 2024.
 Like Koda, he was a surprise litter who had to be rehomed as soon as he was old enough to leave his mom.
 We learned about his need for a home and immediately made arrangements to adopt him.
 Bandit.
 Is.
 Wild!!
 If we could bottle his energy, we’d be living like royalty.
 He’s fearless, curious, and loves to run and play.
 Did I mention he’s a bit energetic?
 He runs circles around the other dogs.
 He loves Koda as much as he loves running.
-He’s starting to learn how to herd the chickens into the coop at night.
+He’s starting to learn how to herd the chickens and ducks into the coop at night, but we have to be careful because he gets overzealous and takes his job a bit too serious.

 Meet the Dachshunds!

 Meet the Dachshund pack!
-Chili, Cassie, Kirby, and Annie!
+Chili, Kirby, Chloe, and Katie!
 Each pup is unique from the others, not just in age and fur color, but also in personality.

 Chili

 Chili is a miniature Dachshund who was born in Texas on June 13, 2019.
 When he came home to us on August 9, 2019, he weighed under three pounds.
 We call him “The Law”.
-He’s always right there when we have to remind the cats to get off the countertops or the t.v., and he keeps everyone in line.
-He’s so protective of Cassie and Kirby and is a wonderful big brother!
-Although there’s a big age difference between him and Cassie, he knows how to adjust the roughness of his playing and is really gentle with her.
+He’s always right there when we have to remind the cats to get off the countertops or the t.v., and he keeps the other dogs in line.
+Although there’s a big age difference between him and Chloe and Katie, he knows how to adjust the roughness of his playing and is really gentle with them.

 Cassie